neotheicebird/_neotheicebird/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at neotheicebird@gmail.com or on the issues page of
+The best way to send feedback is to file an issue at https://github.com/neotheicebird/neotheicebird/issues.
-the respective online repository where neotheicebird is hosted.

 If you are proposing a feature: